aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 - Went through a piece Niamh is writing about my modeling research and made sure everything was shipshape
 - Did some office hours and things of that nature

+**Thursday, October 10th**

+It's Thursday, so it's teaching lab day!
+Couldn't get much lab work done, of course.
+But I did get through a few dozen pages of the Linux book (taking very detailed notes!) and scheduled a meeting with Steven for tomorrow!

 Up next:
 - Continue reading Linux book
-- Schedule meeting with Steven for paper chatting
 - Schedule committee meeting